 Search strategy- Google Scholar is one of several databases.
 The searched keywords included "runner's high".
-The use of this string suggests a Inclusion criteria- The inclusion criteria for this thorough search procedure meant to assemble study include published papers with the full text relevant literature bases on the runner's high, with emphasis Evidence Synthesis, Methodological Insights, and Research Gaps.
+The use of this string suggests a an emphasis on Evidence Synthesis, Methodological Insights, and Research Gaps.
 A diverse collection of scholarly publications and articles is compiled utilizing several databases.